 Flax processing, spinning, weaving & natural dyeing with Susie Gillespie

 Susie Gillespie will show you how to process and spin flax grown in her orchard to make a hank of linen, colour it using natural dyes and then weave a cushion cover or piece of artwork.
-The course is 5 days and includes all materials, accommodation, breakfast, lunch and dinner.

 You can relax during the evenings by bringing along your own knitting, crochet and sewing project and share your ideas with the other students.
 Or take the opportunity to explore the beaches, countryside and river estuaries of South Devon recording what you find in sketches, photographs and found items and return to the studio to incorporate your ideas into your woven art work.

 Susie plants the flax seed (which is also called linseed) in spring and it is ready to harvest around August time.
 Susie will talk you through the process of rippling, retting and drying and you will be supplied with the flax stems from last summers harvest for you to start the next stages of processing the flax into linen yarn.

 Firstly you will put the stems through a giant wooden crimp called a breaker to reveal the flax fibres.
 The remaining bits of hard pith that are left on the fibres are then removed with a wooden knife called a scutch.